 - For minor spots and spills, wipe up any excess liquid immediately with a clean absorbent cloth or sponge.
 If necessary, use a lightly moistened soft cloth with clean lukewarm water, and let it air dry naturally.
 If water is used, clean the entire area where the spot occurred.

 - Do not use soap or soak the stain heavily with water.
 This may cause more damage than the stain itself.

 - Do not use cleaning solvents, furniture polish, oils, varnish, abrasive cleaners, detergent soaps, or ammonia water.

-- For butter, oil, or grease stains, wipe off excess with a clean dry cloth, and then leave alone as the spot should dissipate into the leather after a short period of time.
+- For butter, oil, or grease stains, wipe off excess with a clean dry cloth.
+Then leave alone as the spot should dissipate into the leather after a short period of time.

-- If the stain persists, it is recommended to have a professional leather specialist clean the leather to avoid any potential damage to the leather itself.
+- If the stain persists, it is recommended to have a professional leather specialist clean the leather.
+This will help to avoid any potential damage to the leather itself.